openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 # Transmitter Configuration Discovery {#discovery}

-This section defines a mechanism for Receivers to obtain Transmitter configuration information.
+This section defines a mechanism for Receivers to obtain the Transmitter Configuration Metadata.

 ## Transmitter Configuration Metadata {#discovery-meta}